eugeneALU/Master-Thesis/Readme.md

         * Main_3.m -- Version_3.m
         * Main_HIFI.m -- Version_HIFI.m

         #### Version_2 and Version_3 are the same.
 The difference between them is which slice is taken into account when extracting the features.
 In Version_2.m, only one slice (whether set by the user or the slice contains the biggest liver area which is counted by the code) from each patient is taking into account.
-In Version_3.m, ever slice from each patient is taking into account due to the lack of the data.
+In Version_3.m, every slice from each patient is taking into account due to the lack of the data.
         #### Main_HIFI/Version_HIFI are used in HIFI data set which is used to test the model generalizability.

     * Helper